jujujarvis/D-VMD-and-D-MVMD/README.md

 When using this code, please do cite our paper:

-J. Jian, Z. Lu, J. Liu, et al. "De-Mixing Variational Mode Decomposition and its Application on Operational Modal Analysis in the Presence of Closely Spaced Modes", Measurement.
+J. Jian, Z. Lu, J. Liu, et al. "De-mixing variational mode decomposition and its application on operational modal analysis in the presence of closely spaced modes", Measurement.